department-of-veterans-affairs/va.gov-team/platform/cms/product-team-support/product-team-weekly-syncs/facilities-cms-weekly-sync.md

 ## November 24

+### All facilities

+- operational special instructions - implementation in CMS and FE
+- Process for requesting whitelisting of valid urls causing broken link alerts

+### Vet Center

 - Facility status more info (should be required for all but "normal")
 - Top tasks
 - Kona
 - Training to edit national content for Jessica and Barb
 - Routing process for name change requests ("official")

-- operational special instructions - implementation in CMS and FE
-- Process for requesting whitelisting of valid urls causing broken link alerts
-- NCA facility status
+### NCA facility status
 - what does it take to make this happen?
 - user credentials
 - request fulfillment

 ## November 10